charkour/zundo/README.md

 ## Contributing

+[pnpm](https://pnpm.io/) is used as a package manager.
+Run `pnpm install` to install local dependencies.

 Issues and PRs are welcome.
 I'd like to hear your comments and critiques.
 We can discuss ways to make this package better.
 Thanks :)

+## Versioning

+View the [releases](https://github.com/charkour/zundo/releases) for the change log.
+This generally follows sem-ver, but breaking changes may occur in v1.

+Publish using `np --no-cleanup`.